Client Care Centre

 firstname.lastname@example.org.
 Read the

 Tenants that wish to register for parking should visit their Operating Unit or Property Management office.
 To learn more, read about parking at Toronto Community Housing.

 Toronto Community Housing has market and affordable rate units available for singles, families and seniors.
 Market and affordable rent rates are not subsidized.

 Find out about more market and affordable rent.

 Housing Connections: rent-geared-to-income waiting list

-Housing Connections is a subsidiary of Toronto Community Housing that manages the central waiting list for social housing in Toronto.
-Find out more about Housing Connections.
+Housing Connections manages the central waiting list for social housing in Toronto.
+Find out more about Housing Connections and how to apply.

 I want to do business with Toronto Community Housing

 Toronto Community Housing enters into agreements with many businesses to provide a range of goods and services for our communities.